benlau/quickpromise/README.md

 Q.promise()
 ===========

-Q.promise() is the creator function of Promise object for Javascript code.
+Q.promise() is the creator function of Promise object in Javascript way.
 You won't need to declare a QML component before use it.
-As it follow the Promise/A+ standard , the API is very similar to other implementation.
+As it is fully compliant with Promise/A+ specification, it is very easy to get started.
 However, it don't support property binding (resolveWhen , rejectWhen) and signal (fulfilled, rejected , settled) like the Promise QML component.

 ```
 Promise.prototype.then = function(onFulfilled,onRejected) { ... }
 Promise.prototype.resolve = function(value) { ... }
 Promise.prototype.reject = function(reason) { ... }
 ```

+Instruction of using then/resolve/reject: [Promises](https://www.promisejs.org/)

 Extra API
 ---------